African Pompano

 Quick Facts

-What Is African Pompano?
+What is an African Pompano?

 African Pompano is one of the most prized fish in warm offshore waters, known for its striking silver body, long sickle-shaped fins, and powerful fight on rod or spear.
 Found throughout tropical and subtropical regions, this species is often associated with reefs, wrecks, and deeper nearshore structure where it cruises in small groups or alone.
 While many anglers target them for sport, African pompano are equally respected at the table thanks to their firm texture, clean flavor, and versatility in the kitchen.